SoumalyaCoder/AUCTION-Smart-Contract/README.md

-# AUCTION-Smart-Contract
+# MY-Smart-Contract
-Created a smart contract to create auctions ffor nft's
+TO create Different Smart contracts for fun